Atom-Learning/components/CONTRIBUTING.md

 - When it should be used
 - When it _shouldn't_ be used (e.g. instead of using an `Input` directly, we'll often want to use an `InputField`)

-We use front matter to add metadata to our documentation, the available fields are:
+We use YAML frontmatter to add metadata to our documentation, the available fields are:

 - `title` - The title of the page, usually the name of the component.
 It can be made more readable, e.g. `CSS Wrapper` instead of `CSSWrapper`
 - `component` - The name of the component; this is used to extract prop-types so must be exact.